coderefinery/reproducible-research/content/workflow-management.md

   If we had more steps and once steps start to be time-consuming, a limitation of a scripted solution is that it tries to run all steps always.
-Rerunning only part of the steps or only part of the input data requires us to outcomment lines in our script which can again become tedious and error-prone.
+Rerunning only part of the steps or only part of the input data requires us to outcomment or change lines in our script in between runs which can again become tedious and error-prone.
   ```
 ````